 Fire Protection: The Fire Department reviewed the proposal and did not express concerns.
-Since new development pays development impact fees intended to offset the cost of additional fire facilities and equipment costs resulting from this growth, the impacts on fire services will be less than significant.
+Since all new development pays development impact fees intended to offset the cost of additional fire facilities and equipment costs resulting from this growth, the impacts on fire services will be less than significant.

-Police Protection: The Yuba City Police Department will provide police services to the site.
-The Police Department reviewed the proposal and did not express concerns.
-Since new development will pay development impact fees that intended to offset the cost of additional police facilities and equipment resulting from this growth the impacts on police services will be less than significant.
+Police Protection: The Police Department reviewed this proposal and did not express concerns.
+Since new development will pay development impact fees intended to offset the cost of additional police facilities and equipment resulting from this growth the impacts on police services will be less than significant.

-Schools: Expanding or new businesses can create a demand for housing via its employees.
-However, new residences that may result from expanded employment opportunities will pay the Yuba City Unified School District adopted school impact fees that are intended to provide the new resident's fair share for expanded or new educational facilities needed to accommodate this new growth.
+Schools: New residences that may result from this GPA and RZ must pay the Yuba City Unified School District adopted school impact fees that are intended to provide their fair share for expanded or new educational facilities needed to accommodate this new growth.
 Therefore, the impact on schools will be less than significant.

 Parks: The City charges a park impact fee for each new residence that is utilized to purchase parkland and construct new parks.
-Commercial development typically does not generate significant demand for parks.
-Therefore, the impact on parks from this project will be less than significant.
+Therefore, the impact on parks from this Project will be less than significant.

-Other Public Facilities: The project will be connected to City water and wastewater systems.
+Other Public Facilities: The Project will be connected to City water and wastewater systems.
 Each new connection to those systems must pay connection fees that are utilized for expansion of the respective treatment plants.
-The City also collects development impact fees for County services that are provided to the new residences, such as the library system and justice system.
+The City also collects development impact fees for County services that are provided to the new development, such as the library system and justice system.

-Accordingly, the project will have a less than significant impact with regard to the provision of public services.
+Accordingly, the Project will have a less than significant impact with regard to the provision of public services.

-3.16 Recreation
+3.16.
+Recreation